 To be eligible to access the program clients need to meet all of the following criteria:

-To obtain a referral into the program please see an Aboriginal Health/Case or Community worker or pop into one of our clinics and ask to see an Aboriginal Client Liaison Officer to have an Oral Health Assessment completed.
+To obtain a referral into the program please see an Aboriginal Health/Case or Community worker or directly attend one of our clinics and ask for an appointment under the Aboriginal Liaison Program.

 Most dental care is free through the Aboriginal Liaison Program.